EnduranceDan/alx-pre_course/0x01-git/README.md

-I have updated the README
+I have updated the README again.